-Quality Points and Descriptions of Course Levels 9th-12th grade (Procedure 9.303-P)
+Quality Points and Descriptions of Course Levels 9th-12th Grade

 Students in the high schools will have the opportunity to enroll in several different academic pathways.
 Enrolling in the proper pathway should make it possible for students to work at their individual level of ability.